kostum-kirakos/100Day_sof_Python/README.md

 # 100Days_of_Code
-Throughout this 100 Days_of_Code, we cover a massive amount of tools and technologies, including:
-Python 3 - the latest version of Python
+Throughout this 100 Days_of_Code, we cover a massive amount of tools and technologies, including:\n Python 3 - the latest version of Python\n
-PyCharm, Jupyter Notebook, Google Colab
+PyCharm, Jupyter Notebook, Google Colab\n
-Python Scripting and Automation
+Python Scripting and Automation\n
-Python Game Development
+Python Game Development\n
-Web Scraping
+Web Scraping\n
 Beautiful Soup
 Selenium Web Driver
 Request